RahulEdward/tmreact/README.md

 4. **Configure Environment Variables**:

-Rename the `.sample.env` file located in `openalgo` folder to `.env`
+Rename the `.sample.env` file located in `TM-ALGO` folder to `.env`

 Update the `.env`  with your specific configurations as shown in the provided template.

 5. **Run the Application**:

-From the `openalgo` directory, start the Flask application with the command:
+From the `TM-ALGO` directory, start the Flask application with the command:

 <code>python app.py</code>